hydra3333/QN_Auto_Slideshow_Creator_for_Windows/README.md

 Subject to, and in addition, to licensing;
 - No warranty whatsoever, express or implied, is in any way given
-- By using and/or on-providing any of the software, in whole or in part, you agree to fully indemnify the Author and/or Agents against any and all claims arising from that use and/or provision, under any theory, in any manner and in any jurisdiction
+- By using and/or on-providing any of the software, in whole or in part, you agree to fully indemnify the Author and any Agents against any and all claims arising from that use and/or provision, under any theory, in any manner and in any jurisdiction